The Madwoman of Chaillot

 The original production was done with Giraudoux's frequent collaborator, actor and theater director Louis Jouvet, who played the Ragpicker.
-The celebrated French actress Marguerite Moreno was the inspiration for the piece.
+French actress Marguerite Moreno was the inspiration for the piece.
 The play has frequently been revived in France, with the title role played by Edwige Feuillère, Madeleine Robinson, or Judith Magre.

 Plot summary

-The play is set in the cafe "chez Francis" in the Place de l'Alma in the Chaillot district of Paris.
-A group of corrupt corporate executives are meeting.
+The play is set in the café "chez Francis" in the Place de l'Alma in the Chaillot district of Paris.
+A group of corrupt corporate executives is meeting.
 They include the Prospector, the President, the Broker and the Baron, and they are planning to dig up Paris to get at the oil which they believe lies beneath its streets.
 Their nefarious plans come to the attention of Countess Aurelia, the benignly eccentric madwoman of the title.
 She is an aging idealist who sees the world as happy and beautiful.
-But, advised by her associate, the Ragpicker, who is a bit more worldly than the Countess, she soon comes to realize that the world might well be ruined by these evil men—men who seek only wealth and power.
+But, advised by her associate the Ragpicker, who is a bit more worldly than the Countess, she soon comes to realize that the world might well be ruined by these evil men who seek only wealth and power.
 These people have taken over Paris.
 "They run everything, they corrupt everything," says the Ragpicker.
 Already things have gotten so bad that the pigeons do not bother to fly any more.
 One of the businessmen says in all seriousness, "What would you rather have in your backyard: an almond tree or an oil well?"